sandervdwnl/admin-notes-anywhere/README.txt

 = Can other users read or edit notes? =

 Admin users can only read and edit notes that they created themself.
 If an admin user already created a note for the page, the note is locked for other admins.
-This is displayd by a lock symbol.
+This is displayed by a lock symbol.

 == Changelog ==